• Facebook

 For concurrent enrollment courses through Running Start:

-• Colleges must make available fee waivers for students who qualify for free or reduced lunch.
+- Colleges must make fee waivers available to students who qualify for free or reduced lunch.

-• Many colleges also provide assistance with books for low-income students.
+- Many colleges also provide financial assistance and/or loan programs for books for low-income students.

 Running Start is unique because it takes place on a college campus (except when a student is enrolled in college courses online).
 Ideally, students will enroll beginning with the fall term to maximize eligibility.
 Depending upon the college and high school’s process, enrollment for the fall quarter/semester can begin as early as February of the same calendar year.
 Interested sophomores and juniors should begin asking for information by January of the same year in which they want to enroll in Running Start.